Safety Checklist Form Template

 Are these safety checklist templates really free to download?

 Yes — completely free.
 Customise any checklist to your workplace and download a professional, print-ready PDF in minutes.
-No paywall, and no signup required for guests.
+No paywall — a free account is all you need to download.

 What format do the safety checklists download in?